DylanHKimball/Dylan-Kimball---ePortfolio/README.md

   <img width="600" height="400" src="images/3DScene.png"/>
 </p>

 The artifact that I chose for the Software Design and Engineering category is my final project from CS-330 Computational Graphics and Visualtion.
 This program utilzes OpenGL to create and render a scene of a desk, with two monitors, a baseball, waterbottle, and a stuffed animal tarantual in new window on a users copmtuer.
-To enhance this project I first focuses on reworking some parts of the program to improve the efficency, after that I implemented functions to handle aniamtion and movement while the render is running.
-I decided to include this project as it showcases my coding ability in the C++ language as well as my ability to properly format and make readable code.
+I decided to include this project as it showcases my coding ability in the C++ language, my ability to properly format and make readable code, and my ability to utlizies well-founded techniques and implement innovative solutions.
 Through the enhancement I made on this project I showcase my ability to find faults and inefficiencies in programs and implement effective solutions to fix these issues.

+List of Enhancements performed:
+- Implemented keyboard inputs to allow user to select lighting by pressing 1 or 2 and then manipulate the selected light using the arrow keys for front, left, back, and right, and = & - for up and down.
+- Implemented keyboard functinality to allow user to press L and have the selected light be placed on the current camera location.
+- Implemented keyboard functinality to allow usesr to press F and have the selected light oribit the scene until F is pressed again.
+- Reworked the sphere / cylinder drawing function to implement additional functionality that would allow for multiple objects to be drawn with a single call.
+- Utilized new sphere / cylinder drawing function to reduce the calls required to draw the tarantula legs from 10 to 1.
+- Implemented new function to handle the animation of the ball increasing in size and jumping up and down and forwards and backwards.
+- Implemented new funciton to handle the animation of the tarantual standing up and laying back down.

-To go into more detail about why I included this project, the enhancements done on this project, my goals with this enhancement, and to view the original and ehanced code, please click the link below.
+To go into more detail about why I included this project, the enhancements done on this project, my goals with this enhancement, my experience working on the enhancement, and to view the original and enhanced code, please click the link below.

 [Artifact 1: Graphics Rendering Engine](https://github.com/DylanHKimball/Dylan-Kimball---ePortfolio/tree/main/Software%20Design%20%26%20Engineering)